Long-Term Data

 Limitations and context associated with the open-label study design and data are described above and include decreasing sample size, potential continued involvement of responders, and attrition of nonresponders.
 Data presented are descriptive in nature and no statistical comparisons are made.

-ECZTEND is an ongoing Phase 3, long-term, five-year, open-label, single-arm extension trial to evaluate the safety and efficacy of Adbry in patients with AD who participated in the previous Adbry parent trials.
+ECZTEND was a Phase 3, long-term, five-year, open-label, single-arm extension trial to evaluate the safety and efficacy of Adbry in patients with AD who participated in the previous Adbry parent trials.
 Patients were permitted to enter ECZTEND after completion of the parent trial regardless of their treatment response or whether they were treated with Adbry or placebo.
-Patients received a loading dose followed by 300 mg q2w plus optional TCS as needed.14
+Patients received a loading dose followed by 300 mg q2w plus optional TCS as needed.4

 ADBRY® (tralokinumab-Idrm) injection is indicated for the treatment of moderate-to-severe atopic dermatitis in patients aged 12 years and older whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 ADBRY can be used with or without topical corticosteroids.